When to Apply for Student Loans: Student Loan Deadlines

 Private student loans are student loans that are offered by private lenders like banks or credit unions to help people pay for the costs associated with college.
 Similar to applying for an auto loan or mortgage, private student loans require a loan application and approval from the lender.

-Depending on how much money you need for school, you can borrow a set amount from a private lender.
-The amount they grant you ultimately depends on financial factors like your income, credit score, and the credit history of yourself and/or your cosigner (if applicable).
+You can often get a private student loan for up to the full cost of attendance minus any other financial aid.
+The amount a private lender will grant you, however, will depend on financial factors like your income, credit score, and the credit history of yourself or your cosigner (if applicable).

 Unlike federal student loans with fixed interest rates and terms, the fees, repayment plans, and interest rates for private student loans are set by the individual lender.
 Because of this, it’s important to “shop around” with private lenders until you find rates and terms that meet your financial needs.